VFPX/VFPX.github.io/migrating.md

 If you installed Tortoise Git:

-* Create a Git repository for the folder containing the source: right-click the folder in Windows Explorer and choose Git Create Repository Here from the shortcut menu.
+* Clone the new GitHub repository for the folder: right-click the parent folder in Windows Explorer and choose Git Clone… from the shortcut menu.
+You may need to Manage Repositories if you have not set one up in Tortoise before to enter the GitHub Remote URL.
+Otherwise enter the URL for the Github repository.
+Adjust the local Directory as you see fit.

+* Copy the files from your local project, or from the ZIP file or SVN repository you downloaded from CodePlex into the new project folder.
+Overwrite or edit the README.md file as needed.

 * Add all necessary files to the repository, including README.md and other related files: right-click the folder, choose Tortoise Git, then Add from the shortcut menu, and select the desired files.

 * Commit the new files: right-click and choose Git Commit -> "master" from the shortcut menu, enter a message in the Commit dialog (such as "Initial commit"), and click the Commit button.

-* Push to the GitHub repository: right-click and choose Git Sync, enter the URL for the repository (https:&#47;/github.com/RepositoryName.git, where "RepositoryName" is the name of the repository, such as "VFPX/FRXTabs") for the Remote URL setting, and click Push.
+* Push to the GitHub repository: right-click and choose Git Sync, and click Push.

 If you don't use Tortoise Git: